Peony Park: Royal Terrace Ballroom

 On the south side of the lake was the Royal Terrace Ballroom, which was billed as "1 acre under one roof."
 Big name bands from the Swing Era played the ballroom on a regular basis.
 Columbus bandleader Bobby Mills played a record one year straight each weekend in 1957.
 Regional rock act The Rumbles reunited at the Royal Terrace in 1979.
-The ballroom also hosted events with Metallica, Pearl Jam, Red Hot Chili Peppers, The Replacements, Living Colour, 311, The Violent Femmes, and The Bangles in its later years.
+The ballroom also hosted events with Metallica, Pearl Jam, Red Hot Chili Peppers, The Replacements, Living Colour, Pixies, 311, The Violent Femmes, and The Bangles in its later years.

 Royal Grove

 An open-air stage and orchestra shell were covered with a white roof.
 Called Royal Grove, the area included an open-air dance floor that accommodated three thousand dancers.

 From 1978 through 1981, Omaha radio station KOIL hosted an outdoor dance party that was called "Under the Stars" in the Royal Grove, which was broadcast live.
 It began as "Disco Rondo" (named after the now defunct soft drink) and then changed to "Sprite Night", sponsored by KOIL.
 Disc jockeys like Christopher Collins, Chris Moreau, Randy Malick, Bill Mattson and Thousands of teens continued to show up each summer year after year, even after KOIL altered its format to become more adult focused.
 After 1981, the event moved to KQKQ-FM (Sweet 98) and was hosted by teen DJ Hot Scott.
+Groups as diverse as Fugazi and Unrest also played the outdoor space.